nondescryptid/opendoc-state-court-judgments/2019_SGDC_57/report.md

 #### P10 – One black Gucci sunglass with red stains

 58     Heather testified that she bought the bag more than 10 years ago and used it for stayovers or as a gym bag.
-She did not discard the bag because it was a Prada and was working well.[\[note: 30\]](#Ftn_30) As for the sunglass, she was able to explain how it became stained because she had put it into her bag without putting the glasses in a protective case.
+She did not discard the bag because it was a Prada and was working well.[^30] As for the sunglass, she was able to explain how it became stained because she had put it into her bag without putting the glasses in a protective case.
 She also did not discard the glasses.

 59     The accused’s version is that these two items were found in the rubbish bag within the house or outside the house.
 I accepted Heather’s version that these items were never discarded.
 Instead, it is telling that the accused conveniently relied on the fact that Karl and Heather were in the midst of moving out (whether for renovations or to their own place), to claim that no less than six of these items had been discarded by them and she had taken them thinking that Karl and Heather had relinquished ownership of them.